hung-phan/generator-rails-angular-require/README.md

 Answer 'Yes' to all 'Overwrite' actions.
 Then config the 'config/database.yml' if you use different database than sqlite3.

+## Options

+Name: mongoid (for mongodb)

+add `--skip-active-record` option to your `rails new app --skip-bundle --skip-active-record` command before selecting this option.

 ## Template

 I define all the templates with suffix __.tpl.*__ to load those into __$templateCache__, which make them testable with directives that rely on partial template.
 However, this is configurable by setting in `lib/jasmine_rails/spec_helper.rb`.